pr-shukla/pr-shukla/README.md

-- 👋 Hi, I’m @pr-shukla
+- 👋 Hi, I’m Prashant Shukla
-- 👀 I’m interested in Machine Learning and Machine Learning
+- 👀 I’m ML Engineer with 3 year experience
-- 🌱 I’m currently learning Deep Reinforcement Learning
+- 🌱 I’m interested in Cognitive Science and AI
-- 💞️ I’m looking to collaborate on projects related to Reinforcement Learning
+- 💞️ My area of expertise is Statistics, NLP, Reinforcement Learning, Graph ML, Computer Vision
-- 📫 You can reach me on my Email: prshukla.ind@gmail.com
+- 📫 You can reach me on my Email: prshukla.edu@gmail.com

 <!---
 pr-shukla/pr-shukla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.